 - Unsalted butter must be used!

-- If you like, you can make this frosting THINNER by adding more milk or heavy cream (only 1 tablespoon at a time) until you reach the desired consistency.
+- If you like, you can make this frosting THINNER by adding more milk or heavy cream (only 1 tablespoon or even 1 teaspoon at a time) until you reach the desired consistency.

 - To make lemon cream cheese frosting, add 1 tablespoon lemon zest and 1 teaspoon lemon extract in this recipe.

-- To make cream cheese lime frosting, add 1 tablespoon lime zest and 1 teaspoon lime extract in this recipe.
+- For lime flavor- Add 1 tablespoon lime zest and 1 teaspoon lime extract in this recipe.

 Frequently asked questions